Skip to Main Content

 • Unconsciousness

-• Poisoning: Our emergency vets in Southern Wisconsin can treat your pet in situations where they have ingested a toxic substance.
-To treat your cat or dog quickly and accurately, our team will ask that you try to provide information on what the toxin was and how much was ingested, when possible.
+• Poisoning: To treat your cat or dog quickly and accurately, you will be asked try to provide information on what the toxin was and how much was ingested, when possible.
 If you would like more information on toxic plants, foods and substances you can learn more from the Pet Poison Helpline and ASPCA’s Animal Poison Control.

-• Pancreatitis: This condition occurs when the pancreas becomes inflamed.
-Our vets see this happen most commonly in dogs that often eat table scraps.
+• Pancreatitis: This condition occurs when the pancreas becomes inflamed, commonly seen in dogs that often eat table scraps.
 Pets experiencing this condition typically show symptoms including loss of appetite, vomiting, and abdominal pain.

 • Acute Trauma: This can include serious injuries that were caused by car accidents, altercations with other animals or other incidents.
 There are a few steps you can follow to quickly manage the situation.